r5py/r5py/docs/user-guide/user-manual/quickstart.md

 # this cell is hidden from READTHEDOCS output
 # it’s used to set a stricter memory limit in binderhub notebooks
-# as otherwise, the examples would fail
+# as, otherwise, the examples would fail

 import os